-Step 2: An adjuster is assigned to your claim
+Step 2: A claim representative is assigned to your claim

-The adjuster gathers as much information as possible about the crash and reviews the claim details, considering the rules of the road as outlined in the Motor Vehicle Act.
+The claim representative gathers as much information as possible about the crash and reviews the claim details, considering the rules of the road as outlined in the Motor Vehicle Act.
 They may consult other resources and/or use investigation tools.

 Step 3: Get an estimate of the damage

 An estimator examines the damage to your vehicle, then writes up an estimate of the repairs needed and their cost.
 Find out more about

 If it is not economical to repair the vehicle, it may be deemed a write-off.
 You’ll receive a settlement amount for the vehicle’s market value.
 Find out more about happens if your vehicle isn't repairable.